satra/NiPyPe-Paper/nipype_paper.rst

 automatically generated based on inputs and outputs definition and includes information about reaquired inputs, types, and default value.
-Alternatively an extended information is available in the form of auto-generated HTML documentation (available locally and online):
+Alternatively an extended information is available in the form of auto-generated HTML documentation (available locally and online):|image3|

 This includes example usage.
 All inputs are set through the inputs
 field: